mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/overview.rst

 .. _zoom_bar:

-Map's Overview (Overview)
+Overview
 ***********************

-The Map's Overview element provides a control to overview, similar to the OpenLayers Overview control.
+The Overview element provides a control of an overview map, similar to the OpenLayers Overview control.
 This element though is easier to use when custom styling is needed.

 Class, Widget & Style
 ==============